Hepatitis Clinical Exchange Network

 The Hepatitis Clinical Exchange Network (HepCX) is a clinical practice facilitation intervention coordinated by the NYC Health Department.
 The initiative began by convening clinical providers or viral hepatitis champions from NYC acute care hospitals.
 We now also provide technical assistance to community based health centers, opioid treatment and syringe exchange programs to offer viral hepatitis screening and treatment to all patients including people living with HIV, people who use drugs, people experiencing homelessness, pregnant individuals and people transitioning out of the justice system.

-- Improve clinical provider capacity to provide HCV screening, diagnosis, linkage to care, and treatment in NYC
+- Improve clinical provider capacity to provide screening, diagnosis, linkage to care, and treatment for hepatitis B and C

-- Increase the number of qualified HCV clinical providers
+- Increase the number of qualified clinical providers treating hepatitis B and C

 - Meet and exchange information in virtual and in-person settings

-- Learn best practices in HCV screening, diagnosis, treatment and management
+- Learn best practices in screening, diagnosis, treatment and management

-- Act as Hep C Champions by bringing information back to their health care facilities
+- Act as Hep Champions by bringing information back to their health care facilities